bradleymarques/RectangleFinder/README.md

 - I violate the [don't be cute rule] for one Exception.
 But if you can't make an exception for an Exception when are you planning to make one?

 ## Wild Assumptions
 - `+y` is north, `-y` is south, `+x` is east, `-x` is west.
-Starting point of `0,0` means the rover is in the middle of the square bound by 0..1, 0..1.
+Starting point of `0,0` means the rover is in the middle of the square bound by `[0,1], [0,1]`.
-- You can only move in integer multiples of 1.
-No moving 0.01 to the west, in other words.
+- You can only move in integer multiples.
+No moving `0.01` to the west, in other words.
 - **BIG ASSUMPTION** the "zone" (`8 8`) in the document are the postive i.e. East, North (x,y) bounds of this strangely rectangular planetoid.
 So the left bottom corner of every zone is marked as 0,0 - and negative values for x and y are exceptions.
-- I assume (due to the fact that `8 8` is seen as 64 blocks and not 81 blocks) that the [interval] is [0,8) (i.e., as closed interval that would be [0,7]) for the valid coordinates and that any value outside that is out of bounds.
+- I assume (due to the fact that `8 8` is seen as 64 blocks and not 81 blocks) that the [interval] is [0,8) (i.e., as closed interval that would be `[0,7]`) for the valid coordinates and that any value outside that is out of bounds.
 - I'm raising exceptions when the rover goes out of bounds.
 Another option would be to silently fail (sit at the edge of the exploration zone) until a command moves it away from the edge again.
 - Rover battery is infinite.
 So I am not filtering the command set for things like four consecutive identical turns (effectively a NOOP) or `RL` and `LR` combos (again, effectively doing nothing as the heading is unchanged).
 I also don't change an `RRR` sequence into an `L` or similar.
 I like to think the rover sitting there turning like a mad beast is either going full disco mode (thanks, Johansson) or taking photos for [Nasa's Mars Images].
+It can be a fun side thing to optimise the commands in a way that is proven to be optimal and correct, though.
 - I assume quite small sets of instructions.
 Many megabytes of instructions is explicitly not (yet) supported.

 ## Other notes

 I had some internal debate about the design.
 In the end I decided to just have the rover control it's own movement, as that allows me to not overthink it, and it's probably closer to how a real world rover would be compartmentalised.
+I also guess a rover would have a movement, camera, and other assorted controllers.

 # Getting it, building it, driving it, and modifying it